1002 Darby Rd #3616, Havertown, PA 19083

 b.
 Foreign teams must obtain appropriate documentation from their local federation.

 c.
-The tournament is open to Pee Wee AA, A, and B teams (12U).
+The tournament is open to Pee Wee AA, A, and B teams (12U) and Bantam AA, A and B teams (14U).
 No out of age range players will be allowed, except as permitted by the team’s governing body.

 II.
 Playing Rules

 a.
 USA Hockey rules govern all play.